Tenza/configurations/ArchLinux Installation/README.md

 #    ...
 #</VirtualHost>
 ```
+The virtualhost for HTTPS could be re-defined in the `owncloud.conf` file, but I prefer to only have defined application specific configurations, like aliases, in these files.
+I prefer to have all virtualhosts defined in the file created for that purpose, the `httpd-vhosts.conf`.
+Also, we could use the `httpd-ssl.conf` because this is a HTTPS virtualhost, but this file has alot of comments that are good for guide lines, but it will create alot of entropy.

-Now we add a new virtualhost that uses HTTPS:
+Add a new virtualhost that uses HTTPS:

 > sudo nano /etc/httpd/conf/extra/httpd-vhosts.conf